FrenchRoomba/ctf-writeup-HITCON-CTF-2020/oShell/README.md

 > Author: Orange

 ## Short Solution
 Connecting to the server gives users a restricted shell.
 This shell can execute `htop` and `enable`.
 By using `htop` to run `strace` on the `enable` process, it is possible to see the secret enable password, granting access to more commands.

-The elevanted command shell enables the extra command `tcpdump`.
+The elevated command shell enables the extra command `tcpdump`.
 This can be used to write packet contents to an arbitrary place, in this case, the `top` RC file:
 ```sh
 tcpdump -w /home/oShell/.toprc -s 500
 ```

-From the server, you can run a `ping` to a server you control, and modify the `payload` to include a valid `.toprc` command execution payload:
+From the server, you can run a `ping` to a server you control, and modify the `payload` to include a valid `.toprc` command execution payload (tab characters are important):
 ```sh
 pipe	x	sh 1>&0
 ```

-Once this contents is written to the `.toprc` file, we can run `top` and press `Y`, `x`, and `return` to run an interactive shell.
+Once this contents is written to the `.toprc` file, we can run `top` and press <kbd>shift</kbd> + <kbd>y</kbd>, <kbd>x</kbd>, and <kbd>return</kbd> to run an interactive shell.

 Lastly, we can run `/readflag` to output the flag.

 ## Long Solution
 ### Initial Recon
-When we first connect to the server, we need to specify a team-token which grants us access to a segregated container, which will come in handy later.
+When we first connect to the server, we need to specify a "team-token", which grants us access to a segregated container.
+This will come in handy later.
 ```sh
 $ ssh oshell@54.150.148.61
 oshell@54.150.148.61's password: